DelazJ/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

    Styling Contours in a Mesh Layer

-Use the slide bar or combo box to set the opacity of the current group.
+#.
+Check the |checkbox| :guilabel:`Show Contours` option to enable the customization
+#.
+Set the convenient :guilabel:`Opacity`
+#.
+Enter the :guilabel:`Min` and :guilabel:`Max` pixels values to use or fetch the
+   information from the data using the :guilabel:`Load` button.

 Use :guilabel:`Load` to adjust the min and max values of the current group.